Fisher Cat: How to Protect Your Chickens from Them

 They are bold hunters of many species – chickens are one of those meals.
 They are smart and very fearless and have been known to hunt and kill porcupines.

 There have been reported occasional rare instances where a fisher cat has entered houses to kill small cats and dogs – these reports remain unconfirmed.

 This type of attack would be an exception as fishers usually stay well away from human habitats and open places where they could easily be caught and killed.

 Although they are mainly generalist eaters, they will easily hunt down squirrel (favorite), chipmunks, mice and beavers.
 They will also eat berries and nuts and even carrion if necessary.

 Chicken is of course on everyone’s shopping list, but attacks on coops are fairly rare.
 Free range chickens that are allowed out to woodland edges are likely targets.

 To put it in perspective, your flock members are more likely to be killed by raccoon, foxes and coyotes than fishers.

-Where Are They Usually Found?
+Where Is A Fisher Cat Usually Found?